brentos/spring-boot-camel-rest/README.md

 This example shows how to work with the simple Camel application based on the Spring Boot.

-The example generates messages using timer trigger, writes them to the standard output and the mock endpoint (for testing purposes).
+The example creates a REST endpoint the returns a "Hello World" message.
+To test the example, navigate to http://localhost:8080/rest/hello

 This example exposes Jolokia API and Spring Boot actuators endpoints (like metrics) via the webmvc endpoint.
 We consider this as the best practice - Spring Boot applications with these API exposed can be easily monitored and managed by the